ipfs-inactive/blog/content/post/083-improved-bitswap-with-netflix.md

 ## Container distribution at Netflix

-Netflix developers deploy about 3 million containers a week on Titus, the [Netflix container management platform](https://medium.com/netflix-techblog/titus-the-netflix-container-management-platform-is-now-open-source-f868c9fb5436).
+Netflix developers regularly deploy millions of containers on Titus, the [Netflix container management platform](https://medium.com/netflix-techblog/titus-the-netflix-container-management-platform-is-now-open-source-f868c9fb5436).
 As many of these containers handle critical workloads that power Netflix, they often need to be deployed in many regions around the world, scaling accordingly to the traffic in that geographical location.
 When developers push a release image to production, the image needs to be replicated to Docker Registries in other regions or deployments will suffer from cross-region data costs and slow transfer speeds.

 The docker registry is designed to decouple the notion of what an image reference like “alpine” presents, and what data is contained inside the image through content-addressability.
 This is parallel with IPFS’s data model, where data is always represented by its [multihash](https://github.com/multiformats/multihash).
 In fact, this is exactly how IPFS can be leveraged as a CDN for container image layers because the container runtime can be modified to retrieve layers identified by its multihash.
 To learn more about the Netflix use case for IPFS, check out [this interview of Edgar from IPFS Camp](https://www.youtube.com/watch?v=wNfk05D887M)!